Nine Things You’ll Spend More on in Retirement

 Most retirees put “travel” at the top of the list of things to do more of in their post-work years.

-Maybe you plan to set off on a cruise or two.
-Or perhaps you simply want to pack up your car for weekend getaways with your grandkids.
-Either way, you may find yourself spending more on travel in retirement than you bargained for.
-The customer-starved travel industry is eager to get retirees back on the boat, bus, train — or into an RV.
+Either way, you might find yourself spending more on travel in retirement than you expected.
+The customer-starved travel industry is eager to get retirees back on the boat, bus, train or into an RV.

 While overall transportation expenses decline throughout retirement, many retirees take the kind of trips they could only dream about while working full-time.
-For instance, compared with their working peers, retirees choose longer cruises and cruises that visit more destinations, according to travel experts.

-Deborah L. Meyer, a Certified Financial Planner and founder of fiduciary advisory firm WorthyNest, recommends a five-step plan for pre-retirees looking to turn these dreams into reality:
+Deborah L. Meyer, a certified financial planner and founder of fiduciary advisory firm WorthyNest, recommends a five-step plan for pre-retirees looking to turn these dreams into reality:

-- Assign specific cost estimates to travel goals
+- Assign specific cost estimates to travel goals.

-- Break the big savings goal into monthly or quarterly allocations to savings
+- Break the big savings goal into monthly or quarterly allocations to savings.

-- Adjust income and expenses to make room for the regular savings
+- Adjust income and expenses to make room for the regular savings.

-- Don’t compromise on future goals (that is, beyond the trip)
+- Don’t compromise on future goals (that is, beyond the trip).

-- Act on achieved goals
+- Act on achieved goals.

 2. You’ll spend more on health care in retirement